San7o/elixir-phoenix-ledger-board/README.md

 The application follows all the best practices for scaling and heavy use of distributed systems architecture.

 ## Requirements
-You nee `erlang` and `elixir` installed.
+You need `erlang` and `elixir` installed.
 If you are on `NixOS`, you can run the following command to access the developement environment:
 ```bash
 nix develop